Gray or medium green shirt and pants

 Two old belts

-Plan to wear gray or green clothing under
+Plan to wear gray or green clothing under the scary costume pieces.

 Paint a hard hat or helmet as a base for the gargoyle head.